dmoranf/home-assistant-custom-components/README.md

  - After changing the configuration file, another notification should appear asking the user to authorize home assistant at wattio.
  - Follow the link for authorization, a page requesting username and password from Wattio should be shown.
  - Finally, close the notification and refresh your GUI.
+ - Once devices has been added to HASS, first data update will take place after the configured scan_interval.

 <p align="center">